UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 If you are comfortable with either of these -- go for it.

-If not, you can use the "git Bash" shell -- which is much like the bash shell on OS-X and *nix.
+If not, you can use the "git Bash" shell -- which is much like the bash shell on OS-X and Linux.

 Your Interpreter
 ----------------